CodeDroid999/MIPS-Assembler/README_Lastname1Lastname2 .md

 All known issues with the program
  1.Parts implemented with issues
-    a.The input file should be in ASCII text. b.Each line in the input assembly file should contain either a mnemonic, a section header (such as .data) or a label (jump or branch target. c.The maximum length of a line is 128 bytes. d.Section headers such as .data and .text should be in a line by themselves with no other assembly mnemonic. e.The input assembly file should only contain one data section and one text section.
+    a.The input file should be in ASCII text. b.Each line in the input assembly file should contain either a mnemonic, a section header or a label. c.The maximum length of a line is 128 bytes. d.Section headers such as .data and .text should be in a line by themselves with no other assembly mnemonic. e.The input assembly file should only contain one data section and one text section.